MamaLeVrai/MamaLeVrai/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
 I'm 18 years I studies on caen sup Sainte-Ursules.
 My passion is 3D printing and everything that surrounds it.
+I have 3 printer, a CR 10 smart pro, a Dagoma Magis and a Voron 2.4 R2. if you want a print contact me ;)

 ### Learned at University
 - **HTML**: Building the structure of web pages.